ChilliCream/graphql-platform/website/src/docs/hotchocolate/execution-engine/field-middleware.md

             .Field("example")
             .Use(next => async context =>
             {
-                // code up here is executed before the following middleware
+                // Code up here is executed before the following middleware
                 // and the actual field resolver

-                // this invokes the next middleware
+                // This invokes the next middleware
                 // or if we are at the last middleware the field resolver await next(context);

-                // code down here is executed after all later middleware
+                // Code down here is executed after all later middleware
                 // and the actual field resolver has finished executing })
             .Resolve(context =>